 - 1. activities that create or maintain infrastructure authorized under an environmental assessment process; - 2. works subject to the Drainage Act; or, - 3. for the purposes of policy 2.1.4(a), underground or surface mining of minerals or advanced exploration on mining lands in significant areas of mineral potential in Ecoregion 5E, where advanced exploration has the same meaning as under the Mining Act.
-Instead, those matters shall be subject to policy 2.1.5(a).2"
+Instead, those matters shall be subject to policy 2.1.5(a).1"

 One of main differences between the Conservation Authorities Act definition of development and the PPS definition is that the PPS definition does not include site grading, and accordingly, the tools and processes under the Planning Act distinguish between development and site alteration (as two distinct things).
 The PPS also considers lot creation as a form of development, whereas the Conservation Authorities Act does not.
 These differences in definition are perhaps subtle, but are of importance for conservation authorities because they have functions under both the Conservation Authorities Act and the Planning Act, meaning that conservation authorities need to use the appropriate definition of development when making decisions and providing comments.
-When the NPCA is making decisions related to the Conservation Authorities Act definition of development.
+When the NPCA is making decisions related to the Conservation Authorities Act (e.g. the issuance of a works permit) it uses the Conservation Authorities Act definition of development.
 When the NPCA is making comments on a Planning Act application, the PPS definition is used.
 Accordingly, Chapter 13 of this document includes both definitions of development.